gen-js/generator-genjs/README.md

 #### ```entities```
 For all templates, the variable ```entities``` targets the array which contains all entities of the ```entities.js``` file.

+### Lowercase and Uppercase

+Strings value have these functions :
+* str.a() : the first letter is in lowercase
+* str.A() : the first letter is in uppercase

 # Questions

 You can send an email to contact me : l.chaboud@gmail.com